Um, What Am I Supposed To Do With My Partner's Balls?

 Don’t: Get It Twisted

 Despite appearances, testicles don't float freely inside the scrotum.
-Don’t try to move your partner's balls around in their scrotum too much.
+Marin warns that you shouldn’t try to move your partner's balls around in their scrotum too much.
 You can play with them individually, but the lefty needs to stay on the left, and the righty needs to stay on the right.
 Too much twisting can cause a lot of pain.

 Do: Pay Particular Attention To The Seam

 Your tongue and mouth can create some amazing sensation on your partner's testicles.
-Try out some of the following techniques:
+Marin suggests trying out some of the following techniques:

 - Lick their testicles.
 Play around with keeping your tongue wide and flat versus more pointy.